nohevog1/classes-2/class-14/README.md

 # Mapping review

 demo #1: shows how to create a map of counties for the entire US.
-This is a modified slightly from Mike Bostock's [U.S. Topojson](https://bl.ocks.org/mbostock/410820) block.
-The data from census.gov have been prepared differently for this demo.
-This demo also loads some population data.
+This is modified slightly from Mike Bostock's [U.S. Topojson](https://bl.ocks.org/mbostock/410820) block, and the data from census.gov have been prepared differently.

 * https://umbcvis.github.io/classes/class-14/index.html